austinsonger/InspectorBuddy/README.md

 - Required: You must have an active AWS account to use this action.
 - Required: You must have read access to the InspectorScan API.
 - Required: You must configure AWS authentication for use in GitHub action workflows.
 - Required: Create a GitHub Actions workflow if you do not already have one.
+- Optional: Configure Jira authentication if you want to create Jira tickets for each new vulnerability.
+You need the Jira URL, Jira username, and Jira API token.

 ## Usage